SAIC-ATS/Tutorials/ioLab/PCBfromImage/readme.md

 <!-- image of board cutout  -->
 ![alt text][7]

-Cutting the holes and board are relatively the same as cutting the traces.
+Cutting the holes and outline are relatively the same as cutting the traces.
 Follow steps 1-3 above with the following changes:

 - Select the `PCB outline (1/32)` process
 - Change specific process details EDIT HERE!!